trevorpfiz/lampstand/apps/app/README.md

-# Lampstand - The Simplest Bible Study Platform
+# Lampstand - Bible study for the next generation

 This is the web platform for Lampstand.